Joecstarr/joe-starr.com/content/slides/mathday23.md

 * 1980's Dowker and Thistlethwaite compute up to 13 crossings
     * First using a computer
     * 12,966
-* 1990's Hoste, Thistlethwaite and Weeks compute up to 16 crossings
+* 1990's Hoste, Thistlethwaite, and Weeks compute up to 16 crossings
     * Computer runtime on the order of weeks
     * 1,701,936
 * 2020's Burton computes up to 19 crossings